chef/chef-web-docs/includes_delivery_config/includes_delivery_config_json_setting_delivery_truck_publish_all.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The publish options may be specified together, in a single block:
+If the ``config.json`` file may specify all publish options together as a single block:

 .. code-block:: javascript